Many events have been cancelled this summer because of COVID-19.

 “It’s going to take a little bit more effort on the part of the participants, the audience, this year than it was in the past.
 In the past you could just kind of show up as you please.
 We’re still hoping that everyone is able to have fun and learn about Open Farm Days but just keeping in mind the restrictions from the province while they do it.”

 Smaller farms that typically get fewer visitors may have no problem with the 100-person limit, but Doherty said that’s not the case for all.
-One farm in Parkland County, west of Edmonton, typically gets 900 visitors over the two-day event, so pre-booking will be necessary.
+One farm in Parkland County, west of Edmonton, typically gets 900 visitors over the two-day event.